Net Promoter Score

 Now that you know what data to track, let’s understand which elements or widgets will provide you with the best visualization.

-Which Visualization Elements to Include in the NPS Dashboard?
+Which Visualization Elements Should Be Included in the NPS Dashboard?

 Here are the key visualization elements to include in your NPS survey dashboard.